hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 ## Learning Objectives

-* Understanding the need for biological replicates
-* Learning about the Irreproducibility Discovery Rate (IDR)
-* Using the IDR pipeline to evaluate consistency between replicates
+* Combining replicates using simple overlap with Bedtools
+* Combining replicates to only get the highly reproducible peaks using the IDR method

 ## Handling replicates in ChIP-Seq